Myles Garrett: 2024

 During Week 9 against the Chargers, Garrett had three sacks in the loss.
 Three weeks later, he recorded three sacks, a forced fumble, and five tackles in a 24–19 victory over the Steelers, earning AFC Defensive Player of the Week.
 Garrett finished the 2024 season with 14 sacks, 47 tackles, a pass defended, three forced fumbles, and one fumble recovery.
 He led the NFL in tackles-for-loss with 22.
 Garrett earned his sixth Pro Bowl nomination and fourth first team All-Pro nomination.
+He was ranked eighth by his fellow players on the NFL Top 100 Players of 2025.

 2025

 After Cleveland finished with a 3–14 record in 2024, Garrett requested a trade on February 3, 2025, citing a "desire to win."
 After the Browns' front office expressed their unwillingness to trade Garrett, they eventually agreed on a four-year, $160 million extension on March 9, with $123.5 million guaranteed and an average salary of $40 million per year.
 The extension also included a no-trade clause, keeping him with the Browns through the 2030 NFL season.

-During Week 8 against the New England Patriots, Garrett set a new franchise record by recording five sacks in a single game, but the Browns would go on to lose 32–13.
+During Week 8 against the New England Patriots, Garrett set a new franchise record by recording five sacks in a single game, but the Browns went on to lose 32–13.
+During a Week 12 game against the Las Vegas Raiders, Garrett had three sacks, bringing his season total to 18 and breaking his own single-season franchise record for sacks in the process.
+For his game against the Raiders, he earned AFC Defensive Player of the Week.
+He was named AFC Defensive Player of the Month for November.
+In the final week of the season against the Bengals, Garrett recorded his 23rd sack of the season to break the NFL single-season sack record of 22.5 shared by Michael Strahan and T. J. Watt after sacking Joe Burrow.
+His 33 tackles for loss were the second most in NFL history since the statistic became official.
+Garrett was named first team All-Pro for the fifth time and earned a seventh career Pro Bowl nomination.
+Garrett won Defensive Player of the Year for the 2025 season.
+He joined J. J. Watt as the only players in NFL history to win the award unanimously.
+Additionally, he became one of nine players in NFL history to win multiple Defensive Player of the Year awards.
+Garrett was ranked first by his fellow players on the NFL Top 100 Players of 2026.